cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 This function simply calls the Go I/O function `Printf()` from the package `fmt`.

 Now compile this program.
-Create the file `hello.go` in the `$GOPATH/src/hello` directory.
+Create the file `hello.go` in a folder of your choice.
 In a terminal:

 ```
 $ go mod init hello